What will replace the 'coronavirus' unemployment benefit: three financial assistance plans

 The extra $ 600 is controversial, especially given that 2/3 of those laid off receive more money from unemployment benefits than from their work.
 But at the same time, proponents of these payments say that reducing benefits may cost the country even more jobs.

-As lawmakers are considering a new round of incentive financing, three proposals are at stake on how to replace the extra 600 dollars.
+As lawmakers consider a new round of stimulus funding, three proposals are at stake on how to replace the extra $ 600.
 Two of them will allow unemployed Americans to receive additional funds in addition to state unemployment benefits.
-The third is just the opposite - the bonus for returning to work.
+The third, exactly the opposite, is the return to work bonus.

 Extension of additional assistance until January 2021